You are currently viewing Naturalized Canadian Citizen

 6. What happens during the interview?

-An officer checks your identity, language ability, and application details.
+An officer checks your identity, language skills, and application.

 7. What is the citizenship ceremony?